preloader

 Freely inspired by Jan Dismas Zelenka’s Miserere

 MISERERE questions the human condition through the eyes and voice of a woman, a seer, a sibylline oracle, accompanied by an exultant chorus.
 The Miserere (ZWV57) by the Baroque composer Zelenka (1679-1745) serves as a source of inspiration for a contemporary musical, theatrical and choreographic rewrite.
-Taken out of its religious straitjacket, this psalm is presented in a resolutely secular and poetic context.
-Part pop icon, part mater dolorosa, a woman speaks to us: at once concrete and mythical, rebellious, inspired and vibrant, she takes upon herself the pains and tears of the world in order to transfigure them.
-As she sings and utters the Miserere, she is surrounded by an energetic chorus of five dancers who embody the haunting, ever-renewing forces of life.
+The Miserere (ZWV57) by the Baroque composer Jan Dismas Zelenka (1679-1745) serves as a source of inspiration for a contemporary musical, theatrical and choreographic rewrite.
+Taken out of its moral and religious straitjacket, this psalm is presented as a long incantation in a resolutely secular and poetic context.
+Part pop icon, part ancient tragedienne, a cleaning lady speaks to us: at once concrete and mythical, rebellious and inspired, she cleans and takes upon herself the pains and tears of the world in order to transfigure them.
+As she utters the Miserere, a choir of five dancers full of energy gravitates around her and accompanies her, embodying the haunting and ever-renewed forces of life.

 Credits